emad-elsaid/inbox/README.md

   go install cmd/inbox.go
   ```

-### Docker Image
+### docker image

-- if you want to run it in HTTP mode
+- If you want to run it in http mode
   ```
   docker run --rm -it -p 3000:3000 emadelsaid/inbox ./inbox --https=false
   ```